lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 | PHY    +--+--+ PHY | PHY +--+--+ PHY    | PHY    +-----+ PHY    |
 +--------+     +-----+-----+     +--------+--------+  |  +--------+
            C-Uu/           S1-lite                   SGi
-   CIOT/  LTE-Uu   C-BS/eNB            C-SGN                PGW LTE eMTC
-   UE
+   Dev           RGW-eNB               NGW-MME             NGW-PGW

     *PDCP is bypassed until AS security is activated TGPP36300.

 ~~~~~~
-{: #Fig--ProtocolArchi4 title= 'SCHC entities placement in the 3GPP CIOT radio protocol architecture for DoNAS transmissions'}
+{: #Fig-ProtocolArchi4 title= 'SCHC entities placement in the 3GPP CIOT radio protocol architecture for DoNAS transmissions'}

 ## Parameters for Static Context Header Compression (SCHC)

 ### SCHC Context initialization
-RRC (Radio Resource Control) protocol is the main tool used to configure the operation parameters of the AS transmissions for 3GPP technologies.
-RoHC operation is configured with this protocol and it is to expect that SCHC will be configured and the static context distributed in similar fashion for these scenarios.
+RRC (Radio Resource Control) protocol is the main tool used to configure the parameters of the Radio link.
+It will configure SCHC and the static context distribution as it has made for RoHC operation.

 ### SCHC Rules
-The number of rules in a context are defined by the network operator in these scenarios.
-For this, the operator must be aware of the type of IP traffic that the device will carry out.
-This means that the operator might provision sets of rules compatible with the use case of the device.
-For devices acting as gateways of other devices several rules that match the diversity of devices and protocols used by the devices associated to the gateway.
-Meanwhile than simpler devices (for example an electricity meter) may have a predetermined set of protocols and parameters fixed.
-Additionally, the deployment of IPV4 addresses in addition to IPV6 may force to provision separate rules to deal with each of the cases.
+The network operator in these scenarios defines the number of rules in a context.
+The operator must be aware of the type of IP traffic that the device will carry out.
+Implying that the operator might use provision sets of rules compatible with the use case of the device.
+For devices acting as gateways of other devices, several rules may match the diversity of devices and protocols used by the devices associated with the gateway.
+Meanwhile, simpler devices (for example, an electricity meter) may have a predetermined set of fixed protocols and parameters.
+Additionally, the deployment of IPV4 addresses and IPV6 may force different rules to deal with each case.

 ### Rule ID
-For these transmission scenarios in NB-IoT, a reasonable assumption of 9 bytes of radio protocol overhead can be expected.
-PDCP 5 bytes due to  header and integrity protection, and 4 bytes of RLC and MAC.
-The minimum physical Transport Block (TB) that can withhold this overhead value according to 3GPP Release 15 specifications are: 88, 104, 120 and 144 bits.
-If it is wished to optimize the number of transmissions of a very small application packet so that in some cases can be transmitted using only one physical layer transmission, then the SCHC overhead should not exceed the available number of bits of the smallest utile physical TB available.
+There is a reasonable assumption of 9 bytes of radio protocol overhead for these transmission scenarios in NB-IoT, where PDCP uses 5 bytes due to header and integrity protection, and  RLC and MAC use 4 bytes.
+The minimum physical Transport Blocks (TB) that can withhold this overhead value according to 3GPP Release 15 specifications are 88, 104, 120, and 144 bits.
+A transmission optimization may require only one physical layer transmission.
+SCHC overhead should not exceed the available number of effective bits of the smallest physical TB available.
 The packets handled by 3GPP networks are byte-aligned, and therefore the minimum payload possible (including padding) is 8 bits.
-Therefore in order to utilize the smallest TB the maximum SCHC is 8 bits.
+Therefore in order to use the smallest TB, the maximum SCHC is 8 bits.
-This must include the Compression Residue in addition to the Rule ID.
-In the other hand, it is possible that more complex NB-IoT devices (such as a capillarity gateway) might require additional bits to handle the variety and multiple parameters the of higher layer protocols deployed.
-In that sense, the operator may want to have flexibility on the number and type of rules supported by each device independently, and consequently a configurable value is preferred for these scenarios.
-The configuration may be set as part of the operation profile agreed together with the context distribution.
-The Rule Id field size may range for example from  2 bits resulting in  4 rules to a 8 bits value that would yield up to 256 rules which can be used together with the operators and seems quite a reasonable maximum limit even for a device acting as a NAT.
-More bits could be configured, but it should take in account the byte-alignment of the expected Compression Residue too.
-In the minimum TB size case, 2 bits size of Rule Id leave only 6 bits available for Compression Residue.
+These 8 bits must include the Compression Residue in addition to the Rule ID.
+On the other hand, more complex NB-IoT devices (such as a capillarity gateway) might require additional bits to handle the variety and multiple parameters of higher-layer protocols deployed.
+In that sense, the operator may want to have flexibility on the number and type of rules supported by each device independently, and consequently, these scenarios require a configurable value.
+The configuration may be part of the operation profile agreed together with the content distribution.
+The Rule Id field size may range from 2 bits, resulting in 4 rules to an 8 bits value that would yield up to 256 rules that can be used together with the operators and seems quite a reasonable maximum limit even for a device acting as a NAT.
+More bits could be configured, but it should consider the byte-alignment of the expected Compression Residue.
+In the minimum TB size case, 2 bits of Rule Id leave only 6 bits available for Compression Residue.

 <!-- The Rule ID the SCHC identifies are: